Jesuit Volunteer Corps: Founding, expansion and influence

 The Jesuit Volunteer Corps was founded and named by Jack Morris, S.J.
 Morris had participated in the initial Copper Valley School project as a seminarian.
 While Morris was working at Monroe Catholic High School in Fairbanks, Alaska, he learned about the progress of the Copper Valley School and saw the potential of the volunteers.
 Morris recruited volunteers at Catholic colleges all over the United States, telling students that JVC was twice as old as the Peace Corps and ten times more rewarding.
 His recruitment brochure called for those "young and old - with adult joy and adult stability.
 Men and women who dig in, work hard, laugh loud and often.
 Flexible enough to adjust to diverse companions, tasks and environments".
 During this time, JVs lived on a budget of ten dollars per month.

 In the 1960s, Jesuit Volunteers branched out of Alaska and into the Pacific Northwest, serving Native Americans as well as marginalized populations in the inner cities, with the support of the Society of Jesus.
 JVs volunteered at St. Mary's Indian School on the Colville Indian Reservation in Northern Washington state.
 In Alaska, by 1968, JVs outnumbered Jesuits.
 JVs served in remote areas such as Nulato, Alaska.
 The four values that became the movement's guiding principles were not formalized, but JVs lived by them.

 During this time, the JVC movement influenced other volunteer groups, including the Peace Corps.
 Over two hundred volunteer programs have been modeled after JVC.

 National and international expansion

 The initial Northwest JVC inspired other JVC chapters across the country.
 JVC chapters were established in the Midwest in 1974; on the East Coast in 1975; in the Southwest in 1977; in the American South in 1980.
 JVC also took root in other countries: England, Ireland, France, Italy, Bulgaria and the Philippines.

 Jesuit International Volunteers (JIV) was formed in 1984.
 JIV had programs in Belize, Tanzania, Micronesia, Peru and Nepal.

 In 1990, JVC had 350 volunteers in its program, and placement in the program was selective.
 In 1992, JVC had 425 volunteers.

+As of 2025, JVC has faced significant challenges, with volunteer numbers in decline.